January 27, 2023

 Work restrictions and precautions with positive COVID:

-Staff with positive COVID tests who remain asymptomatic will isolate and could return to work after:
+Staff with positive COVID will isolate and could return to work after:

-- Ten (10) days if testing is not performed or if a positive test during days 5-7.
+- Ten (10) days if testing is not performed, if the staff member is unable to wear an N95 or KN95 mask, or if a positive test during days 5-7.

 Staff with severe to critical illness or who are moderately to severely immunocompromised should consult thier physician for individualized guidance prior to returning to work.